-Persons aged 15 or over with dual citizenship represented 18% of the Swiss permanent resident population (967 000 people) in 2018.
-Within this population of dual nationals, 65% obtained Swiss nationality through naturalisation, whereas 35% acquired it at birth.
+Persons aged 15 and over with dual citizenship represented 19% of Switzerland's permanent resident population (1 056 700 people) in 2021.
+Among the population of dual nationals, 65% obtained Swiss nationality through naturalisation, whereas 35% acquired it at birth.

-A breakdown by individual nationality shows that the most frequent second nationality among dual nationals is Italian (24%), followed by French (12%) and German (9%).
+An analysis by individual nationality shows that the most frequent second nationality among dual nationals is Italian (23%), followed by French (11%) and German (9%).